utsavlamichhane/Installing_Qiime2_MAC_M_chips/INSTALLATION.md

-# This is for installing QIIME2 in M1/M2/M3/M4 Macs
+# For installing QIIME2 in M1/M2/M3/M4 Macs

 # Step 1